MYNKcodes/MYNKcodes/README.md

 - 👋 Hi, I’m @MYNKcodes
 - 👀 I’m interested in game development.
-- 🌱 I’m currently first year computer science student.
+- 🌱 I’m currently third year computer science student.
 - 📫 reach me at mayankshukla0407@gmail.com
 <!---
 MYNKcodes/MYNKcodes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.